Workers’ Compensation Insurance in Michigan

 Structured settlements: A structured settlement would exist in lieu of a lump sum.
 Instead of a single payment by the insurance company, it will make periodic payments according to a set schedule (monthly, annually, etc.).
 This is still a settlement that closes the case to future benefits, even though it is paid over the course of time.

-To close workers’ compensation settlements in Michigan, any settlement needs to be heard before the Michigan Workers’ Compensation Agency.
+To close workers’ compensation settlements in Michigan, any settlement needs to be heard before the Michigan Workers’ Disability Compensation Agency.

 Workers’ compensation statute of limitations in Michigan